-Only weeks before lockdown, Llewellyn was tremendously impressive in ENO's wonderfully sung Luisa Miller.
-Returning to that same stage after such a catastrophic year for live music-making is sure to be a powerful moment.
+In February, Llewellyn was tremendously impressive in ENO's wonderfully sung Luisa Miller.
+Returning to that same stage after such a catastrophic year for live music-making was, she explained to Culture Whisper, a powerful moment.
 Her warm, luminous tone and Finley's seemingly effortless ability to make light work of the deepest, richest notes are to be marvelled at in their solo passages.

 Equally, when the four soloists combine, there are glimpses back to Mozart's greatest operatic achievements, with echoes of ensemble writing in his masterpiece The Marriage of Figaro, familiar terrain for these A-listers.